Adult Book Lists

 The Secret Garden — Frances Hodgson Burnett

-A ten-year-old orphan comes to live in a lonely house on the Yorkshire moors where she discovers an invalid cousin and the mysteries of a locked garden.
+An orphan comes to a lonely house on the Yorkshire moors with an invalid cousin and the mysteries of a locked garden.

 Silas Marner — George Eliot